AT-Publishing/website/_posts/2018-05-29-stability-stablecoins.md

 - "Stablecoins are hyped up right now, but how many of you 2016 New Generation OGs remember NuBits?"

 categories: ["trading"]
-tags: [ "business-of-crypto", "stablecoin", "stablecoins", "tether", "nubits", "havven", "trueusd", "dai", "makerdao"]
+tags: ["popular", "business-of-crypto", "stablecoin", "stablecoins", "tether", "nubits", "havven", "trueusd", "dai", "makerdao"]
 chart: []

 about: